Uwami-Mgxekwa/student-portal/README.md

     *   **Courses:**  Here you can access course materials, assignments, and grades for each of your enrolled courses.
     *   **Grades:** View your grades for completed assignments and overall course grades.
     *   **Announcements:** Stay updated on important college announcements and deadlines.
-*   **[Add any specific instructions or tips for using the portal.
-For example, if there's a search function, explain how to use it.
-If there are forms to fill out, explain what information is required.]**
-*   **[If you have any interactive elements, like buttons or dropdowns, explain their functionality.]**

 ## Contributing